-Deductible Whether or Not You Are in Business: Real estate taxes and mortgage int Casualty losses. erest.
+Deductible Whether or Not You Are in Business: Real estate taxes and mortgage interest.
+Casualty losses.
 Deductible Only if for Business: Homeowner's insurance and association dues.
 Rent (if renting your home).
 Repairs and maintenance.
 Security system.
 Utilities and services.
 Depreciation (subject to certain limitations).
 Subject to limitation.